 The symptoms and body parts affected by peripheral neuropathy are so varied that it

 may be hard to make a diagnosis.
 If your healthcare provider suspects nerve damage,

-he or she will ask about your medical history and do a number of neurological tests.
+they will ask about your medical history and do a number of neurological tests.
+These

 Depending on what basic tests reveal, your healthcare provider may want to do more

 in-depth scanning.
 You may need other tests to get a better look at your nerve damage,

 How is peripheral neuropathy treated?

 Often peripheral neuropathy can’t be cured.
 But you can do a lot of things to prevent